Did you know that the remote workforce has increased by 140% in the past decade and a half?

-According to a recent study, a cybersecurity attack happens on an Internet-connected device every 39 seconds, and that by the end of 2019, cyber attacks on SMBs will occur every 14 seconds:
+According to a recent study, a cybersecurity attack happens on an Internet-connected device every 39 seconds, and that by the end of the year, cyber attacks on SMBs will occur every 14 seconds:

 Without proper security features in place, you could be one of those victims.
 There will always be some security risks related to working remotely, but the important thing is to put measures in place to mitigate these risks.

 Whether you work remotely for a company or are self-employed, here is what you need to know to keep your data secure.